therufs/loopoll/README.md

         Questions with two answers will display as a bar chart, else pie chart.
 (All questions must have two answers.)>

 ###Known bug(s):
+- Links to new questions don't work because there aren't any answers yet.
-- Display page for each question shows the top answer incorrectly.
+Display page for each question shows the top answer incorrectly.
 This was an extra feature we added, but one we'd like to see functioning.
 - Need to create more tests and move some logic out of the views and into custom methods.
+- Possibly make the Next Question button on question show go to a different location than All Questions button.

 ##Original Specs: